BartMassey/wordle5/README.md

   A smaller set of pseudovowels might be available once enough letters are eliminated, making it possible to use a position-specific set of pseudovowels to increase pruning.
-However, preliminary tests have not yet confirmed this, perhaps because the current pseudovowel calculation is naïve.
+However, my tests of this could not make the per-letter-group pseudovowel calculation cheap enough to pay for itself.

 * *Vowel Pruning:* Given a flag, the algorithm will also pseudovowel prune against the standard vowels